 - medevacs - 1999, 2009, 2018

-On June 7, 2018, a 39-year-old male passenger (suffering from chest pains) was medevaced from the ship approx 13 km (8 ml) south of Port Tampa Bay (Florida).
-The man was offloaded to an USCG Response Boat (dispatched from Coast Guard Station Saint Petersburg) and transferred to Station Saint Petersburg from where was ambulanced to Bayfront Health (St Petersburg, Florida).
+On June 7, 2018, a 39-year-old male passenger (suffering from chest pains) was medevaced from the ship approx 13 km (8 mi) south of Port Tampa Bay (Florida).
+The man was offloaded to a USCG Response Boat (dispatched from Coast Guard Station Saint Petersburg) and transferred to Station Saint Petersburg from where was transported by an ambulance to Bayfront Health (St Petersburg, Florida).

 The incident occurred during 5-day Tampa to Cuba and Mexico cruise (itinerary June 6-11) visiting Havana and Cozumel.